krishtheindian/Getting-and-Cleaning-Data-Project/CodeBook.md

 # Prepare Tidy Data Project Code Book
 The purpose of this project to collect, work with and clean a dataset for further use.
-The data from Human Activity Recognition Using Smartphones Data Set from UCI is used.
-Data collected from 30 subjects performing 6 daily activities (Walking, Walking Upstairs, Walking Downstairs, Sitting, Standing, Laying).
+The data from `Human Activity Recognition Using Smartphones Data Set` from `UCI` is used.
+Data is collected from 30 subjects performing 6 daily activities (Walking, Walking Upstairs, Walking Downstairs, Sitting, Standing, Laying).

 ## Steps Involved
 A tidy dataset is achieved by performing the steps listed below in the `run_analysis.R`: